 Meet The Team

-Teya is a graduate of the BA English and Linguistics (Hons) at NTU where she received a first-class degree for her undergraduate Creative writing dissertation.
-She researched pre-Christian folktales and legends in the Balkans, and incorporated and enriched local folk elements into her own creative writing.
+Teya has a BA (Hons) degree in English and Linguistics, and an MA degree in Creative Writing from Nottingham Trent University.
+Both her undergraduate and graduate dissertations were awarded Distinction marks for research, creativity and story-telling.
+She researched pre-Christian folktales and legends in the Balkans, and incorporated and enriched local folk elements into her creative writing.

 She was an editor and a creative contributor for the annual Creative writing anthology, Connections, in 2020, and a guest writer for the consecutive anthology, Uncertain Truths in November 2021.

-Teya writes and reads stories and novels where exploration of character/self in fiction is of main concern.
-She is interested in experimental writing filled with reflection on philosophical ideas and topics that are considered ‘inappropriate’.
-A fanatic nature and animal lover, Teya considers herself a rebel and a dreamer by birth, and believes that ‘anyone can [write] ... but only the fearless can be great.’
+"I am interested in experimental writing filled with reflection on philosophical ideas and topics that are considered ‘inappropriate’.
+I considers myself a rebel and a dreamer by birth; I believe anyone can write... but only the fearless can be great.”

 Proof-reader and reviewer